Mike11199/applyYourSelf---Job-Tracker/README.md

 <h2>Login User - Server and Front End</h2>
 </br></br>

 -8/12/22 Installed the npm package MORGAN on the server side as an HTTP request logger middleware, to log HTTP requests, debug APIs used in the application, and help view routes/methods used in controllers.
 This will make the program easier to use as multiple routes to send requests are added.
+After installing, terminal shows the 400 bad request error tested in Postman when attempting to register an email that is already in the MongoDB database.
 </br>

 ![image](https://user-images.githubusercontent.com/91037796/184403310-505e642f-73e5-4157-a749-7e763601240e.png)